SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-14-veni-veni-paxlovid.md

 release.
 (I haven't dug into clinicaltrials.gov to see if there's an official report there yet.)
 So&hellip; things could change.

 But the FDA has the next move.
-Tick, tock&hellip; tick, tock&hellip; tick, tock.
+Tick, tock&hellip; tick, tock&hellip; tick, tock&hellip;

 ---